IainStevenson/docker.multi.service.reverse.proxy/readme.md

 When changing domain or product names casing is important

-- MongoDB: manage mongo-init.js, delete persisted mongo data : check %APPDATA%/MongoDb/Data
+- MongoDB: manage `mongo-init.js`, delete persisted mongo data : check %APPDATA%/MongoDb/Data
-- services : appsettings.*.json
+- services : `appsettings.*.json`
-- Proxy: manage Proxy/certificates.domain.conf, gen-host.cmd, user-secrets.cmd
+- Proxy: manage `Proxy/certificates.domain.conf`, `gen-host.cmd`, `user-secrets.cmd`

 A lot of effort has been expended on reducing the complexity of the configuration and its an ongoing exercise.